 Traffic segmentation - by source - does two things.
-It keeps user organic traffic engaged (more pageview, more time spent on site), which is good for SEO.
-Segmentation also forces users from paid campaigns to register right away, which has been shown to improve advertising ROI (lower cost per lead).
+It keeps user organic traffic engaged (more pageviews, more time spent on site), which is good for SEO.
+Segmentation also forces users from paid campaigns to register right away, which improves advertising ROI (lower cost per lead).

 If you love pushing data between applications (say, between your CRM and ESP), Sierra Interactive is one of only a few IDX vendors in the market with a public API.

-Sophisticated marketers can push data around without needing third-party systems like Zapier, though, a Zapier integration is available, too.
-In fact, Sierra supports dozens of direct integrations with leading real estate and general marketing vendors.
+Sophisticated marketers can push data around without needing third-party systems like Zapier, though a Zapier integration is available, too.
+Sierra supports dozens of direct integrations with leading real estate and general marketing vendors.
 While it's nice to know Sierra built direct integrations, I'm happiest when platforms make APIs available.

 Sierra Interactive CRM Features